 One of the advantages of EIGRP Feasible Successor is that it speeds up the EIGRP.
 In fact, if there is a Feasible Successor in the EIGRP network, such network converges faster than OSPF or IS-IS.

-Or, if there is EIGRP Feasible Successor, how does EIGRP converges faster than OSPF or ISIS?
+- If there is EIGRP Feasible Successor, how does EIGRP converges faster than OSPF or ISIS?

 In this post, I will explain the answers to the above questions.